jh-midi/portmidi-mlton/README.md

 FFI interface to portmidi for MLton : <cr>
 portmidi.sml + portmidi_mlton_FFI_lib.sml

-the rest of files is a program example which implement<br>
+the rest of files is a program example which set Presonus ATOM SQ in programmable mode <br>
-diatonic B/C and G/C accordions on Presonus ATOM SQ .<br>
+and implement diatonic B/C and G/C accordions on it.<br>
+Plus the knobs can be set to relative mode. <br>
 It use the A,B ...
 G for showing the name of played notes.

 you have to compile portmidi yourself, and adapt the Makefile<br>